Analysis of the generalised Aw-Rascle model: Definition of solution and main results

 \begin{rmk} Our definition of measure-valued solution uses less regularity than a-priori available for $\sqrt{\vr}\vw$ in \eqref{est_mom}.
-In fact, following our approximation procedure, we are only able to justify the uniform $L^1((0,T)\times \T^d)$ bound on $\vr\vw\otimes\vw$, and hence we also need to include possible concentration defects in the definition of solution. \end{rmk}
+In fact, following our approximation procedure, we are only able to justify the uniform $L^1((0,T)\times \T^d)$ bound on $\vr\vw\otimes\vw$.
+Therefore we also need to include possible concentration defect $r^M$ associated with this term in the definition of the solution \eqref{mv eqn 2}. \end{rmk}